safespring/docs/content/service/roadmap.md

 ## Recent changes in the platform

+### February 2022

+* Improved performance for windows instances in the new platform

 ### January 2022

 * We are now charging for IPv4 address use in sto1 site